 From art museums to cultural and heritage sites, a journey across North Dakota should include these must-see destinations.
-Click here for a guide to some of the state's top arts and cultural attractions.

 Accredited fine art museum in the heart of historic downtown Fargo.
 Cafe Muse, The Store, exhibitions, performances, special events, tours, classes.
 Plains Art Museum is available for receptions, meeting, and banquets.
 Full-service catering and AV equipment available in a brilliantly renovated, historic, yet modern art museum.